zxdawn/satpy_luchtalk/README.md

 # satpy_luchtalk
-The source files of my lunch talk about Satpy (2020-07-06) in KNMI.
+Materials of my lunch talk about Pytroll in KNMI (2022-07-06).

 - Notebooks